BARLOW-DEV/CrankyFishScheduler/README.md

 -Download the zip file and store to file explorer.
 Alternatively, create an empty file on file explorer and clone the program via a program such as Gitbash on windows or the terminal on Mac.<br/>
 -Open the following files using a compiler such as Visual Studio Code: index.html, script.js, and styles.css.<br/>
 -Open the index.html via the file explorer.<br/>
--Follow the instructions listed for each algorithim below.<br/>
+-Follow the instructions listed for each algorithm below.<br/>

 ROUND ROBIN WITH PREEMPTIVE PRIORITY